aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 runtime to use to evaluate the expression.
 Currently, only runtimes of the Node.js family are supported.

+To bring your own custom execution role for the Lambda function use the `role` property.

 ## API Gateway

 Step Functions supports [API Gateway](https://docs.aws.amazon.com/step-functions/latest/dg/connect-api-gateway.html) through the service integration pattern.